Ruidoso is surrounded by lakes and streams that provide anglers with a variety of fishing opportunities in beautiful mountain scenery.

 Eagle Creek: Springs and mountain runoff feed this creek, which more or less follows Highway 532 down ski run road.
 The tributary is not stocked with Trout, but contains a few Brook and Rainbow Trout.

 Grindstone Reservoir: The lake is a village water reservoir that is open to fishing on a year round basis.
 Summer fishing hours are from sunrise until 10 PM.
 Non-motorized boating is allowed from April 1 to Oct 31.
-A permit is required and is available from the Ruidoso Parks and Recreation office.
+A permit is required and is available from Walmart or Western Auto.
 The lake is stocked frequently on a year round basis.
 Ample public parking is available.
 No overnight camping is allowed.

 Rio Ruidoso River: Beginning high in the Sacramento Mountains, the Rio Ruidoso runs through Upper Canyon.
 The river continues to flow through town on to Hondo.
 It is stocked year round with Trout.
 Rainbow and Brown trout are found throughout its meanderings.